dtcenter/MET/met/docs/Users_Guide/mode.rst

   print_interest_thresh = 0.0;

-The print_interest_thresh entry determines which pairs of object attributes will be written to the output object attribute ASCII file.
-The user may choose to set the print_interest_thresh to the same value as the total_interest_thresh, meaning that only object pairs that actually match are written to the output file.
-By default, the print interest threshold is set to zero, meaning that all object pair attributes will be written as long as the distance between the object centroids is less than the max_centroid_dist entry.
+The **print_interest_thres**h entry determines which pairs of object attributes will be written to the output object attribute ASCII file.
+The user may choose to set the **print_interest_thresh** to the same value as the **total_interest_thresh**, meaning that only object pairs that actually match are written to the output file.
+By default, the print interest threshold is set to zero, meaning that all object pair attributes will be written as long as the distance between the object centroids is less than the **max_centroid_dist** entry.

 _____________________